YousefHUT/px4_ros2_humble/README.md

     ```
     The agent and client are now running and they should connect.

-# Build & Run ROS 2 Wrokspace
+# Build & Run ROS 2 Workspace
 * You can build/run ROS 2 workspace as described [here](https://docs.px4.io/main/en/ros/ros2_comm.html#build-ros-2-workspace)

 # Examples